 Hay is the one food that you can give your rabbit in unlimited amounts.
 The high fiber content of grass-based hays (such as timothy hay, orchard hay, and oat hay) is essential for keeping a rabbit’s digestion moving and healthy.
 Check out my article for more information about a healthy rabbit diet.

 Sweet fruits and vegetables

 Most sweet fruits and vegetables are safe for rabbits to eat, but only in very small amounts.
+This includes fruits such as apples, pears, strawberries, and papaya, as well as sweet vegetables like carrots and bell pepper.
 These foods are not toxic, but the high levels of sugar could cause an imbalance in the rabbit’s digestion.
 Over time this could result in some severe health issues.
 To help your rabbit stay healthy, restrict treats to just a couple tablespoons per day.